The Second call for proposals of the Danube Transnational Programme was open from 09.05.2017 to 06.06.2017 (by 15:00 h. CET).

-A Seminar addressed to potential applicants is to be organised in Budapest on 9th February 2017.
+A Seminar addressed to potential applicants was organised in Budapest on 9th February 2017.
 Click here for more information about it.
-All seminar presentations will be recorded and available in this website in February 2017.
+All seminar presentations on how to submit a successful application were recorded in several videos and are available here.

 |Specific Objective||Restriction for the 2nd Call for Proposal|